TryGhost/Ghost/koenig/koenig-lexical/README.md

 }
 ```

-You will also need to use `yarn link` to create a symlink between packages.
-First run `yarn link` in `koenig-lexical`, then run the output within `ghost/core`.
-If you are working with the renderer (Preview within Admin), you will need to also run this link procedure on `kg-lexical-html-renderer`.

 `yarn preview` by itself only serves the library files, it's possible ro run `yarn build --watch` in a separate terminal tab to have auto-rebuild whilst developing.

+Note: if you need to run your local packages of `kg-default-nodes` and `kg-lexical-html-renderer`, you will need to run `yarn link` in those repositories and run the output in `ghost/core`.
+Otherwise `ghost/core` will be using the latest published version listed in `package.json`.

 ### Project structure